 A good driving attorney is vital in one of these cases.
 Here are our offense specific pages:

 Whether you call it hit and run, or leaving the scene of an accident, it’s a serious charge.
 These case range from deaths to property damage only, parking lot bumps.
 They can be serious felonies down to a misdemeanor crime.
 But a driver without a good defense attorney is at great risk, no matter the scenario.

 The state required accident report can be a trap.
-And statement to police can put even innocent people at risk.
+And a statement to police can put even innocent people at risk.
 You’ll need an experienced to defense attorney to protect you.
 Here is our guide to hit and run, and leaving the scene cases in Minnesota: